-The headers of an electronic mailing (e.g., From, To, and Subject fields), are very important for successful delivery.
-They are scrutinized by anti-spam filters that protect ISPs and individual mailboxes.
-Your human subjects also scan headers to determine if they want to read the email or not.
+The headers of an electronic newsletter (e.g., From, To, and Subject fields), are scrutinized by anti-spam filters that protect ISPs and individual mailboxes.
+Your subscribers also scan headers to determine if they want to read the email or not.

 - Ensure that your subject line is accurate and, ideally, compelling.
 Industry research suggests that subject lines 45-55 characters in length are best.

 Electronic newsletters can be sent in two ways: They can be coded with an HTML template, or they can be sent text-only, with no graphics.